 According to Statista, the revenue in the “Consumer Electronics” segment amounts to US$245,160m in 2017.
 Revenue is expected to show an annual growth rate (CAGR 2017-2021) of 11.6 % resulting in a market volume of US$379,790m in 2021.
 User penetration is at 23.3 % in 2017 and is expected to hit 29.1 % in 2021 while the average revenue per user (ARPU) currently amounts to US$267.94.
 From a global comparison perspective it is shown that most revenue is generated in China (US$81,696m in 2017).

-The consumer electronics market has been rapidly growing and its manufacturers are competing through the production of quality electronics to the design and innovation.
+The consumer electronics market has been rapidly growing and its manufacturers are competing through the production of quality electronics to the product design and innovation.
 Each year they create something better, everything is always new, and connected.
 Millennials prefer to be connected online, that is why manufacturers focus more on “Internet of Things”.

 The Internet of Things (IoT) is a computing concept that describes a future where every day physical objects will be connected to the internet and able to identify themselves to other devices, according to Techopedia.
 “It’s apparent that the most notable trends in consumer electronics are wearable and smart-home tech (IoT).
 Additionally, 3D-printing devices and technology have advanced in features and capabilities dramatically,” says John Francis, Los Angeles-based Hawthorne’s director of digital strategy.